Learn more about the speaker lineup for TEDWomen 2017.

 At TEDWomen, she will be performing with the Lake Area Girls Choir, with some fifty members from all around New Orleans.

-What does it take internally -- in the way we deal with our thoughts, emotions and stories -- that helps us to thrive in a complex and chaotic world?
+What does it take internally, in the way we deal with our thoughts, emotions and stories, for us to thrive in a complex and changing world?
+How we respond to these inner experiences drives our actions, careers, relationships, happiness, health -- everything that matters in our lives.
 Susan David became fascinated by this question through first-hand experience of loss and resilience, while growing up in a country in which hate was legislated: apartheid South Africa.
-David's profound and insightful work teaches us that life's beauty is inseparable from its fragility.

-David holds a PhD in the psychology of emotions, is an award-winning Harvard Medical School psychologist, and is one of the world’s leading management thinkers.
-Her new book Emotional Agility describes the psychological skills critical to thriving in times of complexity and change.
-She is a frequent contributor to the Harvard Business Review, New York Times, Washington Post, Wall Street Journal and a regular guest on national radio and television.
-Susan is CEO of Evidence Based Psychology, Harvard Medical School faculty and a co-founder of the Institute of Coaching.
-Described as "a powerful speaker, visionary thinker and inspirational personality," Susan is an unwavering believer in the power of people to bring the best of who they are to themselves, their children, their organizations and their communities.
+David holds a PhD in the psychology of emotions, is an award-winning Harvard Medical School psychologist, and is ranked as one of the world's leading management thinkers.
+Her #1 Wall Street Journal bestselling book, Emotional Agility, describes the psychological skills critical to thriving in times of complexity and change.
+David is CEO of Evidence Based Psychology, on Harvard Medical School faculty, and a co-founder of the Institute of Coaching.
+Described as "a powerful speaker, visionary thinker and inspirational personality," she is an unwavering believer in the power of people to bring the best of who they are to themselves, their children, their organizations and their communities.